Bug #4724

 Annotation should be saved if it has changed - the application should indicate that there are unsaved changes (either/both with EML and annotation) and it should save whatever artifact needs to be saved when that action is invoked.

-Updated by ben leinfelder almost 11 years ago
+Updated by ben leinfelder about 11 years ago

 - Target version changed from Unspecified to morpho-plugin-0.9.0